ICON-in-R/NMA-training/README.md

 * Extending the binary data model
 * Survival analysis type data and binary data
   * Time to event (TTE)
-  * Contrast-based summaries: hazard ratios
+  * Contrast-based summaries on the hazard scale

 ### Structure